tstuefe/JEP387/jep.md

 ## A) Commit chunks on demand and uncommit free chunks

 Currently memory is committed up-front, in a coarse-grained fashion, in the lowest allocation layer.
-A chunk is liveing in completely committed memory and remains so for its whole life time, regardless whether it is in use or not.
+A chunk is living in completely committed memory and remains so for its whole life time, regardless whether it is in use or not.

 ### Proposal